 5. Take care of yourself

-We don’t yet know how lockdowns or restrictions will look during the fourth wave – if any.
+We don’t yet know how lockdowns or restrictions will look this winter – if any.
 But you may still be spending time at home.
 Pick a project to stay productive, and pick up the supplies you need to carry it out.
 Don’t feel like you need to keep up with popular fads like baking bread or learning a new language, unless you want to.
 If you can, continue practicing at least some of the activities you love from life before COVID-19.

 6. Make the most of your employee benefits